National League

 Belfast Star suffer second defeat of the season to Killester in Domino’s Men’s Super League

-Killester handed Belfast Star just their second defeat of the season in a 29-point victory in the IWA, 97-68.
+Killester handed Belfast Star just their second defeat of the Domino's Men's Super League season in a 29-point victory in the IWA, 97-68, while Ballincollig won 93-76 against Flexachem KCYMS to join them at the top of the table with 8-2 records.

 St. Vincent’s fell to 5-5 for the season after a 98-76 loss to UCD Marian.
 Both sides went into the game with identical records, but 28 points from a debuting Bruce Saintilus on 10-20 shooting powered UCD to their sixth win of the season.
 Vincent’s scored the opening basket of the game through Jaylyn Richardson, but the 2-0 lead was the singular lead that they enjoyed in the game, with Marian keeping their lead from 5-2 all the way to the very end.